TamsinCraddock/project-3-shark-fin/README.md

 - The flowchart diagram for the game functionality was drawn using https://app.diagrams.net/
 - The colour library used is from Termcolor 1.1.0 https://pypi.org/project/termcolor/
 - Github used for source control https://github.com/
+- The [Code Institute Python Essentials Template](https://github.com/Code-Institute-Org/python-essentials-template) on GitHub was used to develop this project.
+This template was designed by [Code Institute](https://codeinstitute.net/ie/) to provide a terminal that can be viewed in the browser.